freedommath/Diffusion/README.md

 # Diffusion
-Diffusion length calculation in the 2D and 3D interfaces
+MATLAB code for diffusion length calculation in 2D and 3D interfaces